Tarifa, a world reference for windsurfing near Marbella28 Sep 2021 | Lifestyle

 Tuna is the star of these coasts, the “black leg of the sea”, and this is reflected in the menus of Tarifa’s establishments, complemented by typical fish and meat dishes.

-The Benarroch Real Estate team, from our office in the El Pilar shopping centre on Estepona’s New Golden Mile, recommends a trip to Tarifa, the capital of the wind.
+The Benarroch Real Estate in Marbella, from our office in the El Pilar shopping centre on Estepona’s New Golden Mile, recommends a trip to Tarifa, the capital of the wind.
 We are sure you will thank us for it.

 Article by Brice Benarroch Mennessons28 Sep 2021